José Berríos

-José Orlando Berríos (born May 27, 1994), nicknamed "La Makina" (Spanish for "The Machine"), is a Puerto Rican professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+José Orlando Berríos (born May 27, 1994), nicknamed "La Makina" (Spanish for "the Machine"), is a Puerto Rican professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
 He previously played for the Minnesota Twins, who selected him in the first round of the 2012 Major League Baseball draft.

 Professional career

 Minor Leagues (2012–2016)

 The Minnesota Twins selected Berríos in the first round of the 2012 Major League Baseball draft with the 32nd pick.
 He made his professional debut that season for the Gulf Coast Twins of the Rookie-level Gulf Coast League and was promoted to the Elizabethton Twins of the Rookie-level Appalachian League in August.
-In 30.2 innings pitched between both teams, he was 3–0 with a 1.17 ERA, striking out 49.
+In 30 2/3 innings pitched between both teams, he was 3–0 with a 1.17 ERA, striking out 49.

-During the 2013 season, Berríos played for the Cedar Rapids Kernels of the Class A Midwest League where he was 7–7 with a 3.99 ERA in 19 starts.
-Berríos started 2014 with the Fort Myers Miracle of the Class A-Advanced Florida State League.
+During the 2013 season, Berríos played for the Cedar Rapids Kernels of the Single-A Midwest League where he was 7–7 with a 3.99 ERA in 19 starts.
+Berríos started 2014 with the Fort Myers Miracle of the High-A Florida State League.
 He was selected to play in the All-Star Futures Game in July.
-After going 9–3 with a 1.96 ERA in 16 starts, he was promoted to the New Britain Rock Cats of the Class AA Eastern League on July 7.
+After going 9–3 with a 1.96 ERA in 16 starts, Berríos was promoted to the New Britain Rock Cats of the Double-A Eastern League on July 7.
 In eight starts for New Britain, he pitched to a 3–4 record and 3.54 ERA.
-He also played in one game for the Rochester Red Wings of the Class AAA International League at the end of the season.
+He also played in one game for the Rochester Red Wings of the Triple-A International League at the end of the season.

-Berríos began the 2015 season with the Chattanooga Lookouts of the Class AA Southern League and received another midseason promotion to Rochester.
-In 27 combined starts between the two clubs, he posted a 14–5 record and a 2.87 ERA.
+Berríos began the 2015 season with the Chattanooga Lookouts of the Double-A Southern League and received another midseason promotion to Rochester.
+In 27 combined starts between the two affiliates, he posted a 14–5 record and a 2.87 ERA.
 He started the 2016 season with Rochester.